-The ordination service is only performed by an ordained minister with credentials from the local conference.
+The ordination service is only performed by an ordained minister with credentials from the local conference/mission/field.
 It may be a courtesy to invite a visiting ordained minister to assist in the ordination.
-However, only on the specific request of the local conference officers would a visiting ordained minister or a retired ordained minister conduct the ordination.
+However, only on the specific request of the local conference/mission/field officers would a visiting ordained minister or a retired ordained minister conduct the ordination.

 The sacred rite of ordination should be simply performed in the presence of the church and may include a brief outline of the office of elder, the qualities required, and the principal duties the elder will be authorized to perform for the church.
 After the exhortation, the minister, assisted by other ordained ministers and/or local ordained elders who are participating in the service, will ordain the elder by prayer and the laying on of hands.
 (See p.
-176.)
-Having once been ordained as a church elder, or dination is not required again upon reelection to office as an elder, or upon election as elder of another church, provided that regular standing in the church has been maintained.
+200.)
+Having once been ordained as a church elder, ordination is not required again upon reelection to office as an elder, or upon election as elder of another church, provided that regular standing in the church has been maintained.
 One who has been ordained as elder is thereby qualified to serve subsequently in the deaconate office.

 Training and Equipping of Local Elders-The Ministerial Association, in cooperation with the departments, promotes the training and equipping of local church elders.
-While the pastor has the primary responsibility for training local elders, conferences/missions/fields are encouraged to schedule periodic meetings designed for training them.
-In order to support a pastor-elder team relationship it is recommended that pastors also attend these meetings.
-Leaders of companies who function in the place of local elders should also be invited to attend.
+However, the pastor has the primary responsibility for training the local elder.
+(See Notes, #1, p.
+63.)

 Work of Church Elder Is Local-The authority and work of an ordained local elder are confined to the church in which the election has been made.
-It is not permissible for a conference committee by vote to confer on a local church elder the status which is granted to an ordained minister to serve other churches as elder.
-If there exists the need for such service, the conference committee may recommend to the church or churches requiring the services of the elder of another church that they elect and invite the elder of the nearby church to serve them also.
+It is not permissible for a conference/mission/field committee by vote to confer on a local church elder the status which is granted to an ordained minister to serve other churches as elder.
+If there exists the need for such service, the conference/mission/field committee may recommend to the church or churches requiring the services of the elder of another church that they elect and invite the elder of the nearby church to serve them also.
 Thus by election one individual may, when necessary, serve more than one church at a time.
-When such an arrangement is made it should be in counsel with the conference committee.
-However, this authority is inherent in the church and not in the conference committee.
+When such an arrangement is made it should be in counsel with the conference/mission/field committee.
+However, this authority is inherent in the church and not in the conference/mission/field committee.
 The only way one may be qualified for serving the church at large is by ordination to the gospel ministry.
 (See p.
-47 below.)
+49 below.)